What Are Employers in Mapademics?

 Filtering Jobs by Employer

-Use the employer filter to focus on specific organizations:1
+Use the employer filter to focus on specific organizations:Open Jobs Filter

 In the Jobs table, click the filter icon and select Employer from the filter options.